RaviSoji/plda/README.md

 * matplotlib 2.0.2  (for Demo)

 ### Testing (Requires decent computing power!
 I had access to ~60 CPU cores.)
-cd to the repository (i.e. directory containing the respository, the 'PLDA.py' file.
+cd to the repository (i.e. directory containing the 'PLDA.py' file.
 ```
 cd /Documents/folder/path/to/probabilistic_LDA/ # PLDA.py should be in this folder.
 ```